 As a result, our pursuit of market-leading innovation, quality and customer service backed by investments in our people and processes have enhanced our strong reputation as a trusted metrology turnkey solutions provider to world-leading blue-chip multinationals in the MedTech and Pharmaceutical industries.

-Building metrology fixtures is a three-step process – positioning, locating and securing a component within a measuring capacity for inspection.
+The development process of a metrology fixture is defined by three important factors – the positioning, locating and securing of components within a measuring capacity for inspection.
 After all, the purpose of a metrology fixture is to hold the part firmly without skewing its purpose, and repeatably, ensuring accurate results each time.
 A well designed and manufactured fixture will remove operator interference while helping to ensure measurement reliability.

 As machinists, our manufacturing engineers apply their expert skills and knowledge to produce the most accurate and robust of fixtures.
 In other words, priding ourselves on the superiority of our bespoke metrology fixtures, our manufacturing engineers have mastered the art of creating a modular fixture immersed in quality, precision and functionality.
 We provide innovative, market-leading solutions for single component measurements right through to highly sophisticated, large multi-station metrology fixture solutions.